Tummy Tuck (Abdominoplasty)

 All Surgery Carries Some Uncertainty and Risk

 Poor healing, which results in conspicuous scars, may necessitate a second operation.
-Smokers should be advised to stop, as smoking may increase the risk of complications and delay healing.

 You can reduce your risk of complications by closely following your surgeon's instructions before and after the surgery, especially with regard to when and how you should resume physical activity.